apache/metron/site-book/README.md

 To build only the book, do the following:

-In any git clone of incubator-metron containing the site-book subdirectory,
+In any git clone of metron containing the site-book subdirectory,

 ```
 cd site-book